Nearly 70 Years After GU Graduation, Nursing Alumna Looks Back on Career and Education

 Coursework that Dolton and her nursing classmates took, along with male students in the College, included biology, chemistry, English and one other language, logic, metaphysics, and religion.
 After those years, the students began three years of class- and clinical-based nursing education, including at Georgetown, Children’s Hospital, and the Seton Institute.

-When she graduated in 1953, reflecting the structure of the five-year program, Dolton and her parents attended two Georgetown Commencement ceremonies: one for the College and one for the School of Nursing.
+When she graduated in 1953, reflecting the structure of the five-year program, Dolton and her parents attended two Georgetown Commencement ceremonies: one for the university on June 8 and one for the School of Nursing on May 31.

 Beginning the next year, according to Dr. Alma Woolley’s 2001 history of the school and an unpublished history by school administrator Rose McGarrity, the graduating class included students from the new four-year BSN program — which replaced both the five-year baccalaureate and the three-year diploma programs — and the RN-to-BSN program.